 Fine with me.
 Another case of mis-matched libido.
 I get what I want and don’t worry about the other guy, or even her main boyfriend.
 Major point is that she has a good body type for getting older and hasn’t let herself go.
 She also has nice, goofy, non-bitchy energy, and that’s refreshing compared to many of her peers.
 She’s almost divorced her husband a couple times but didn’t quite get there, though I don’t know the exact details and really don’t need to.

 So, I’m not such an aesthete that I can’t get behind the right mom, but the one at the BBQ was too fat and likely old.
-I did my usual in that situation: didn’t say too much, but when I did talk, I only talked about lifting, fitness, and nutrition: conversations normal people find very boring.
+I did my usual in that situation: didn’t say too much, but when I did talk, I only talked about lifting, fitness, and nutrition: conversations normal people find very boring, which helps to explain why so many live the lives they do.
 At the end I told her she can come to the gym with me sometime.
 I even told her to look me up on Facebook.
 This one may show up, based on her eagerness.

 Somewhere around age 30, hanging out with people my own age got much worse.
 At age 20 or 25, hanging out with peers brought innumerable sexual opportunities.
 Now, I have to seek those opportunities out, because they don’t arise by hanging out with people my own age.
 At the same time, I can’t really hang with packs of 25-year-olds.
 I mean, it’s not impossible, but for generic 25-year-olds I’m the “old guy” in the room, and that’s usually not a great place to be.